yusuf-khamis/throwler/README.md

-# wow-logger
+# throwler

 Node.JS simplistic logger that auto rotates logs

-Wow logger was designed with the intention of making it extremely easy to log content from a NodeJS app with the feature of auto rotating files.
+Throwler was designed with the intention of making it extremely easy to log content from a NodeJS app with the feature of auto rotating files.

-## Why wow logger
+## Why throwler

 1. Its extremely light
 2. Minimal configurations